aminnj/plottery/README.md

 * `legend_ncolumns` [Int]
     number of columns in the legend (default: 1)
 * `legend_opacity` [Float]
-    from 0 to 1 representing the opacity of the TLegend white background (default: 0)
+    from 0 to 1 representing the opacity of the TLegend white background (default: 0.5)
 * `legend_percentageinbox` [Boolean]
-    show relative process contributions as %age in the legend thumbnails (default: False)
+    show relative process contributions as %age in the legend thumbnails (default: True)
 * `legend_scalex` [Float]
     scale width of legend by this factor (default: 1)
 * `legend_scaley` [Float]
     scale height of legend by this factor (default: 1)
 * `legend_smart` [Boolean]
-    Smart alignment of legend to prevent overlaps (default: False)
+    Smart alignment of legend to prevent overlaps (default: True)
 * `lumi_unit` [String]
     Unit for lumi label (default: "fb")
 * `lumi_value` [String]